paulosjd/aurnapi/readme.md

 **/site-list**

-a list of names and site codes for all 123 monitoring sites (n.b. site codes are case-sensitive)
+a list of names and site codes for all 123 monitoring sites

 **/data/pollutants**